 A complete analysis of the incidence of tax evasion therefore requires the consideration of general equilibrium effects in a setting in which agents can differ in preferences and endowments, uncertainty is present, and mobility can vary across sectors.
-At one extreme might be a case of no shifting at all because, for example, there is no factor mobility or no free entry.
-In that case, successful evaders keep all unpaid taxes, and there are no changes in relative prices of factors of production or products as a result of the evasion activity.
-At the other extreme might be a case in which the tax advantage gets fully shifted because entry is unrestricted and the supply response is large enough to compete away any residual tax advantage.
-This could happen, for example, if there were a very elastic supply of potential taxpayers who had no choice but to work in the untaxed or informal sector.
+At one extreme there might be a case of no shifting at all because, for example, there is no factor mobility or no free entry.
+In this case, successful evaders keep all unpaid taxes, and there are no changes in relative prices of factors of production or products as a result of the evasion activity.
+Examples include occupations with strict entry requirements or strong regulations that make mobility difficult.
+At the other extreme there might be a case in which the tax advantage gets fully shifted because entry is unrestricted and the supply response is large enough to compete away any residual tax advantage.
+This could happen if there was a very elastic supply of potential taxpayers who had no choice but to work in the untaxed or informal sector.
 Examples are the presence of a pool of unskilled laborers in a developing economy with limited opportunities for employment or of undocumented workers in a developed economy who also have limited opportunities.
 It is unlikely that these workers would be able to keep any tax evasion benefit from working in an informal sector.
 Instead, the likely beneficiaries are buyers of the products and services produced in the informal sector.

-These guidelines are used in the following sections to illustrate weaknesses in several approaches that analyze the impacts of tax evasion in a general equilibrium framework.
+These guidelines are used in the following sections to illustrate weaknesses in several recent approaches that analyze the impacts of tax evasion in a general equilibrium framework.

-Three approaches to general equilibrium modeling
+Three examples of computable general equilibrium modeling

-This section presents three models from the author's own work that use many of the essential elements for analyzing the general equilibrium effects of tax evasion.
-Nonetheless, the models are highly stylized, and they necessarily omit many relevant features.
-They maintain the basic features of the simplest general equilibrium model of tax incidence: factor substitution effects (the taxed factor bears more of the burden), factor intensity effects (the factor used intensively in the taxed sector bears more of the burden), and demand effects (consumers who purchase more of the taxed product bear more of the burden).
+This section presents three numerical simulation models that use many of the essential elements for analyzing the general equilibrium effects of tax evasion.
+These models maintain the basic features of the simplest general equilibrium model of tax incidence: "factor substitution effects" (e.g. the taxed factor bears more of the burden), "factor intensity effects" (e.g. the factor used intensively in the taxed sector bears more of the burden), and "demand effects" (e.g. consumers who purchase more of the taxed product bear more of the burden).
 These basic features determine the final pattern of the benefits of tax evasion.

-A model with a single agent and no uncertainty

-This study examines the impact of taxes that create an incentive for resources to flow from a tax-compliant official sector X to two tax-avoiding underground sectors: sector Y, whose activities are substitutes for those of the taxed sector, and sector Z, in which traditionally criminal activities take place, such as prostitution, gambling, and drug dealing [10].
-Demand for the output of each sector is assumed to be a function of relative prices, and for simplicity all agents (including government) are assumed to have the same average and marginal propensity to consume each product.
-Each product is produced under competitive conditions with a linearly homogeneous production function that depends on the amount of capital and labor, which are assumed to be fixed in supply and perfectly mobile between sectors.
+A general equilibrium model, but with only a single agent and no uncertainty underground sectors: sector Y, whose activities are untaxed substitutes for those of the taxed sector; and sector Z in which traditionally illegal activities take place, such as prostitution, gambling, and drug dealing [13].
+Demand for the output of each sector is assumed to be determined by relative prices, and for simplicity all agents (including government) are assumed to have the same (average and marginal) propensity to consume each product.
+Each product is produced under competitive conditions in which the amounts of capital and labor are assumed to be fixed in supply and perfectly mobile between sectors.
 Perfect mobility means that net factor returns must be equalized across sectors, adjusting for any risk premia in the untaxed sectors.